Bounded-Confidence Models of Opinion Dynamics with Adaptive Confidence Bounds: Results of our numerical simulations

-In \cref{fig:HK_complete_time}, for fixed $c_0$, we observe that our adaptive-confidence HK model has longer convergence times than the baseline HK model.
-For the 1000-node complete graph and fixed BCM parameters (i.e., $\gamma$, $\delta$, and $c_0$), we observe that the logarithmic convergence time $\log_{10}(T)$ for our adaptive-confidence HK model can be up to 4 more than the logarithmic convergence time for the baseline HK model.
-That is, the convergence time can be as much as $10^4$ times longer.
+In \cref{fig:HK_complete_time}, for fixed $c_0$, we observe that our adaptive-confidence HK model takes longer to converge than the baseline HK model.
+For a 1000-node complete graph and fixed BCM parameters (i.e., $\gamma$, $\delta$, and $c_0$), we observe that the logarithm $\log_{10}(T_f)$ of the convergence time $T_f$ for our adaptive-confidence HK model can be up to 4 more than the logarithm of the convergence time for the baseline HK model.
+That is, the convergence time can be as much as $10^4$ times larger.
 The convergence time tends to increase as either (1) we increase $\gamma$ for fixed $\delta$ and $c_0$ or (2) we decrease $\delta$ for fixed $\gamma$ and $c_0$.
 For large values of $\gamma$ (as is especially evident for $\gamma \in \{0.05,0.1\}$), the convergence time decreases with $c_0$.
-As with $W(T)$, for these values of $\gamma$, we observe a transition in the convergence time as a function of $\delta$.
-The curves of $\log_{10}(T)$ versus $c_0$ for $\delta \leq 0.9$ overlay each other and have longer convergence times than the curve for $\delta = 1$.
+As with $W(T_f)$, for these values of $\gamma$, we observe a transition in the convergence time as a function of $\delta$.
+In \cref{fig:HK_complete_time}, the curves of $\log_{10}(T_f)$ versus $c_0$ for $\delta \leq 0.9$ overlay each other and indicate larger convergence times than the curve for $\delta = 1$.
 The curves for $\delta = 0.95$ and $\delta = 0.99$ transition from the $\delta \leq 0.9$ behavior to the $\delta = 1$ behavior as we increase $c_0$.
 By contrast, for the baseline HK model and for our model with small values of $\gamma$, we observe no clear pattern between the convergence time and initial confidence bound.
-When our adaptive-confidence HK model reaches a consensus, we observe from the behavior of $W(T)$ (see \cref{fig:HK_complete_WT}) and the convergence times (see \cref{fig:HK_complete_time}) in our simulations that there is qualitative transition in the model behavior as we vary $\delta$.
+When our adaptive-confidence HK model reaches a consensus state, we observe from the behavior of $W(T_f)$ (see \cref{fig:HK_complete_WT}) and the convergence times (see \cref{fig:HK_complete_time}) in our simulations that there is qualitative transition in the model behavior as we vary $\delta$.
 We are not aware of previous discussions of similar transitions in variants of the HK model.